The Agroecological Adaptation Laboratories (AeD-LABs) project

 Activities

-- Assess survey results:
+- Assessing survey results:

 - Innovation is the “process of creating a new product, production process, service or management model that solves a specific problem” IICA, 2023.

-- Innovation is a newly introduced process, product or service
+- Innovation is a newly introduced process, product or service.

-- Identify the first sets of innovations:
+- Identifying the first sets of innovations:

 - Greenhouses to control temperatures